flaupretre/terraform-ssh-tunnel/README.md

 connect to your private resources and that you can access using SSH (this is generally named 'bastion host').

+Please note that, when the 'gateway_host' input parameter is null, no tunnel is created and the target host and port are returned.
+This allows to use this module and decide programmaticaly whether a tunnel is wanted or not.

 ## SSH command and options

 By default, the module will use the 'ssh' string to launch the SSH client